OciXCrom/AMXXNPPSH/README.md

 # AMXXNPPSH
-Notepad++ syntax highlighting for AMXX 1.8.3 + ReAPI.
+Notepad++ syntax highlighting for AMXX and ReAPI.

 Last update was on amxx:5154 and reapi:150.